databendlabs/databend/docs/doc/30-reference/30-sql/20-query-syntax/dml-join.md

 ## Full Outer Join

-The *full outer join* returns all rows from both tables, matching up the rows wherever a match can be made and placing NULL s in the places where no matching row exists.
+The *full outer join* returns all rows from both tables, matching up the rows wherever a match can be made and placing NULLs in the places where no matching row exists.

 ### Syntax